Symptoms or confirmed cases in your unit

 What to do if someone in your unit is showing symptoms or get a positive Covid-19 test result

-You should always be following local government guidelines, including testing procedures and self-isolating if necessary.
+You should always follow local government guidelines, including testing and self-isolating to manage the risks.
 If you’re unsure about anything see our up-to-date coronavirus information or speak to your commissioner.

 What should I do?

 If a young member is told to self-isolate?